 In 2003, the median home price for a single-family home in Bozeman was $189,000.
-By the time we reached the height of the bubble in 2006 that price had jumped to $310,000.
+By the time we reached the height of the bubble in 2006, that price had jumped to $310,000.
 In 2008, the financial crisis hit and the median home price in Bozeman dropped 9.7% to $258,225.
-There are similarities to the current Bozeman real estate market now and that time.
-Things are busy and moving just as they were in 2005.
+Now, we see quite a few similarities in Bozeman's current real estate market.
+The real estate market is moving quickly just as it was in 2005.
 Amber Docken, a loan officer at Fairway Independent Mortgage says that we are definitely seeing some of the same exuberance in the market that we saw in 2005 and 2006.
 Because of this, many of her clients are experiencing the challenge of competing against multiple offer situations.
 We are seeing homes sell for over purchase price with 5+ offers within days of the home coming on the market.
 This contributes to the belief that “I’ll get priced out if I don’t buy now” which can be a dangerous mindset.
 It leads buyers to purchase a home they might not otherwise buy.
 This is what happened to a lot of buyers in the lead up to the last crash only to find themselves unable to move when they realized they had purchased the wrong home.